 Figure 5 shows a schematic diagram of the reanalysis procedure.
 For this study, we performed two runs: a model simulation without data assimilation (free run; hereafter FR), and the reanalysis run (RA), in which NRL-UND MODIS AODs were assimilated every 6 hours.
-The reanalysis period was from 1 January 2011 to 31 December 2015 (5 years) with a state (first guess, hereafter FG) with the NRL-UND MODIS AODs.
+The reanalysis period was from 1 January 2011 to 31 December 2015 (5 years) with a spin-up period of three months (October-December 2010).
+We also compared the 6-hour forecast AODs from the analyzed state (first guess, hereafter FG) with the NRL-UND MODIS AODs.